Sajjad Karim: Member of the European Parliament, 2004–2019

 In December 2009, he was appointed as the Legal Affairs Spokesperson for the Conservative Group in the European Parliament.
 He was reappointed to this front bench position in June 2014 following the European Elections in May.
 As well as serving as a full member of the Legal Affairs Committee (JURI), Karim was previously a substitute member of the Industry, Research and Energy Committee and the Civil Liberties and the Justice and Home Affairs Committee.
 He also previously served as a member of the Delegation for relations with the Mashreq countries and on the Delegation to the Parliamentary Assembly of the Union for the Mediterranean.

-As Legal Affairs Spokesperson, he worked towards completing the Digital Single Market and Copyright Reform, which will have important and far-reaching benefits for international trade partners, consistently delivering time after time by enhancing the competitiveness of European businesses and facilitating international trade.
+As Legal Affairs Spokesperson, he worked towards completing the Digital Single Market and Copyright Reform, which aims to enhance the competitiveness of European businesses and facilitate international trade.

 Karim has championed the role played by the EU in developing and facilitating international trade between the EU and the wider world, and has been involved in the development of the EU-India Free Trade Agreement within the European Parliament.
 He was the European Parliament's rapporteur on the free trade agreement with India and has authored two trade-related European Parliament Reports on EU-India Trade Relations and the EU-India FTA.

 Both reports maintain the need for human rights to be integral in any trade related agreement that the EU has with another country.

 Karim spent considerable time working towards a reduction in EU regulations and red tape on businesses, particularly SMEs.
 In October 2011 he was appointed as the European Parliament rapporteur on a new report that will look at improving the law-making process across the EU and reducing the legislative burden.

 In July 2011, the English Defence League staged an anti-Islamic protest outside his family home near Burnley, allegedly regarding new EU proposals on the labelling of halal meat.
 The group have targeted him despite not having much to do with either Saudi Arabia or British Bangladeshis.